afragen/drmc-medical-staff-governance/readme.txt

 == Description ==

 This plugin adds registration, custom user meta, role and custom user meta specific menu options and other things for Medical Staff governance to the [DRMC Medical Staff website](http://drmcmedstaff.org).
+Combined with other plugins, listed below, and a theme containing 2 additional page templates; the website is capable of providing web-based voting for all Medical Staff and Departmental functions.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `drmc-plugin.php` to the `/wp-content/plugins/` directory
+1. Upload `drmc-medical-staff-governance` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==